bernhardAxonIvy/doc/source/concepts/testing/web-testing.rst

 ~~~~~~~~~~~~~~~~~~~~

 .. |TESTKIND| replace:: ``IvyWebTest``
-.. include:: includes/test-project-setup.txt
+.. include:: includes/_test-project-setup.rst

 #.
 Run test

-   - Make sure the Axon Ivy Engine is started with your projects
+   - Make sure the |ivy-engine| is started with your projects

    - To run this test right-click inside this class -> Run As -> JUnit Test